tucats/ego/docs/API.md

 &nbsp;

-Here is an example payload that can be sent to the server to insert a new row for account number 103 wtih name "Susan".
+Here is an example payload that can be sent to the server to insert a single new row for account number 103 wtih name "Susan".

 &nbsp;